-A Crossroads of Global Trade.
+A Crossroads of Global Trade!

+In 1328, the Arabian geographer Ibn Battuta visited East Africa and described Mombasa as a large and bustling town.
+He noted its abundance of bananas, lemons, and citrons, and praised the native community for being religious, chaste, honest, and peaceful.
+By the mid-14th century, Mombasa's population had reached 10,000.
+Its strategic location along the Indian Ocean facilitated trade and interaction with the outside world.
 Before the 1500s, Mombasa saw a diverse array of traders from distant lands.
 A Ptolemaic gold coin found near Dar es Salaam suggests the presence of Greeks on the East African coast, likely drawn by the ivory trade and the East Asian spice route.
 The presence of the Chinese along the Swahili Coast is also well-documented, with Chinese authors from the Sung (960-1279) and Ming (1368-1644) Dynasties referring to East Africa as Tsang-pat or Tseng-po.
 They were particularly interested in gold, ivory, and rare animal skins.
+Portugal's Naval Prowess: Pioneers of the Age of Discovery

 In the 15th and 16th centuries, Portugal revolutionized shipbuilding and naval artillery, establishing itself as a dominant maritime power.
 With significant government funding, Portugal developed advanced ships, such as the highly maneuverable caravel, giving them a crucial advantage in exploring new sea routes to the East, South America, and North America.
 This ability to navigate faster and further extended Portugal's global influence, enhancing their role in distant trade and colonization.
 For over a century, Portugal dominated vast regions of the Atlantic Ocean south of the Canary Islands, the Indian Ocean, and had access to the western Pacific, solidifying their legacy as pioneers of the Age of Discovery.